 Seated banded hip abduction is a great way to work out your glutes.
 The bands provide resistance as you move your legs out to the side, and the seated position helps stabilize your body so that you can focus on your glutes.

-The key difference between seated banded hip abduction and regular hip abduction is that the former provides resistance in both directions.
+The critical difference between seated banded hip abduction and regular hip abduction is that the former provides resistance in both directions.
 In contrast, the latter only provides resistance when moving your legs to the side.

 8. Side Lying Hip Raise